German Aeronautical Research Institute: Wind tunnels

+Materials testing

 Along with direct aerodynamic research, LFA did testing on materials (though not, apparently, of parts) and on aircraft engines.
 The engine work included testing of turbine and turbine blade shapes, ceramic turbine blades, cooling of turbine blades (including liquid cooling), bearings, detonation, and several types of heat exchangers, among other things.

+Engineering

-The test centre assisted the BMW firm in developing the factory-produced forward cowling — which had the engine's oil cooler integrated into it from the beginning — for the Bavarian firm's BMW 801 fourteen-cylinder radial engine used in many German Luftwaffe military aircraft, most importantly the Fw 190A; trials indicated it was possible to reduce drag enough to save 150–200 hp, as well as to maximize pressure build-up to assist cooling.
+The test centre assisted the BMW firm in developing the factory-produced forward cowling — which had the engine's oil cooler integrated into it from the beginning — for their BMW 801 fourteen-cylinder radial engine used in many German Luftwaffe military aircraft, most importantly the Focke-Wulf Fw 190A; trials indicated it was possible to reduce drag enough to save 150–200 hp, as well as to maximize pressure build-up to assist cooling.
 It also helped in development of the pioneering Argus As 014 pulsejet used in the V-1.
-In collaboration with Göttingen and DVL (Berlin-Adlershof), it also contributed to the development of the swept wing (what Germans called Pfeilflüge, or "arrow wing").
+In collaboration with Göttingen and DVL (Berlin-Adlershof), it also contributed to the development of the swept wing (what Germans called Pfeilflügel, or "arrow wing").

 Among the engine projects worked on at LFA was a toroidal (swing-piston) design by Otto Lutz of Büssing, a concept akin to the Wankel; work was also done by Junkers and Bosch.

+Significance and legacy

 LFA remained so secret, the Allied air forces never bombed it.

-Postwar, the site was visited by a Ministry of Aircraft Production team led by Roy Fedden.
+Postwar, the Fedden Mission of a Ministry of Aircraft Production team led by Roy Fedden visited the site.